How to Level a Floor Without Leveling Compound: 4 Methods

 2. Plywood

 Plywood is another good choice to level your floor without a leveling compound.
-It is attached to your floor using screws and washers.
+You can level your floor using plywood by attaching it to your floors using screws and washers.

 However, you will want to ensure that the plywood is level before you attach it.
 Once again, use a level to check for any high or low spots.
 If there are any, use shims to even it out.